Finishing the homeschool year is hard.

 So we took a few months off from the textbook and did tons of review and basic drills.
 By the spring semester, we were able to resume the Latin textbook and it’s been going swimmingly ever since.

 But guess what?
-It means we won’t “finish” the textbook by May.
-So our “All That’s Left List” looked at where we are currently in the Latin textbook and set a reasonable chapter goal that can be completed in the next 6 weeks or so.
+It means we won’t “finish” a textbook by May.
+So our “All That’s Left List” looks at where we currently are in the Latin textbook and sets a reasonable chapter goal that can be completed within the designated amount of time.
 When we finish that chapter, we will be “done” for this year.

 Finishing Strong with Joy and Hope

 Suddenly, the Are We There Yet and Work Will Never End feelings seem a little smaller.
 As I exhorted one of my older children, “Tell the truth to yourself about what is really left.
 What is left is hard.
 But you’ve already finished or are close to finishing half your subjects!
 Do not give up now.
 Finish strong.”

 Having a definite “you’re done” feeling is important to me.
 One of the things that sometimes frustrated me as a homeschooled child was not knowing when I was “done” with a subject or with “school.”
 While learning and education is something that happens year round, our family really looks forward to the break from our normal routine each summer.

 I understand that this is totally a personality issue, and attempting to create a similar list may be something that frustrates you rather than helps you.

 If that is so, please don’t try this at home!
 I’m not prescribing this as something everyone should do!
 But for our family, the All That’s Left List has been a help since we implemented it, and perhaps it will be an encouragement to you as well.

 For our family, an All That’s Left List